Lines, tokens and money brokers: Myanmar's crumbling economy runs low on cash

 - Bangladesh plans to stretch lockdown as Eid exodus stokes fear of third COVID wave

+- Bangladesh health services chief wants ‘dangerous’ return travel for Eid holidaymakers delayed to reduce COVID risks

+- Lightning strike may have killed 18 wild elephants in India, officials say

-- As India’s COVID crisis rages, its neighbours brace for the worst
+- India’s COVID crisis pushes up the cost of living – and dying

-- Coach Jamie Day says he is ‘pleased Bangladesh can win, compete now’

-- PBI says Babul paid wife’s killers ‘several times’ as murder case unravels
+- Big promises, few doses: why Russia's struggling to make Sputnik V doses